 Android P Beta Supported Devices

 These manufacturers just released more information too.
-Sadly, the OnePlus 5T isn’t a part of this group, and only the unannounced OnePlus 6.
+Sadly, the OnePlus 5T isn’t a part of this group, and only the new OnePlus 6.
 For more information click on these links from Essential, Nokia, Sony, Vivo, and Oppo to get started.
 Or, just join the beta program below.

 How to Join the Android P Beta Right Now

 To start, just head to Google’s beta program website.
 That’s where you’ll see what device you own can try Android P. Go to Google’s Android P beta page, opt-in, agree to the terms, and wait for the Android P update to hit your device.
 I already received it on the Pixel XL, and it was over 400MB in size.
+Then, on July 25th I got the 5th and last update.

 - Go to the Android Beta Program website